open-data-fabric/open-data-fabric/rfcs/004-metadata-extensibility.md

 ## Unresolved questions

 - **Forward-compatibility** requires a way to differentiate between events that coordinator has to understand and events that can be safely ignored if coordinator does not support them.
-  - Currently we don't have a good way to achieve this without running into too many issues with `flatbuffers`.
+  - Currently, we don't have a good way to achieve this without running into too many issues with `flatbuffers`.
   - We postpone this issue until we get better clarity on the long-term serialization format - we're getting more indications that `flatbuffers` is not the best way forward and may consider alternatives.
 This also ties in with considering `IPLD`.